Friden, Inc.: History

-In 1965 the company was purchased by the Singer Corporation, but continued operation under the Friden brand name until 1974.
+In 1965 the company was purchased by Singer Business Machines, part of Singer Corporation, but continued operation under the Friden brand name until 1974.

 The Singer – Friden Research Center in Oakland, California, later moved to Palo Alto, California (1965 to 1970), was unable to develop a pocket-sized calculator to compete with the corresponding new Japanese products, such as the Busicom, based on Intel 4004 in 1971, Casio Mini and Sharp EL-805 in 1972.

+In popular culture

+An early Friden electromechanical calculator is shown operating in closeup in the 1949 British film The Small Back Room.

+Friden calculators, with their hypnotic mechanical movements, populate the hundreds of desks in the office of the imaginary "Consolidated Life" insurance company in the 1960 motion picture The Apartment.